 I forgot to soak the Huesillos the night before.
 What can I do?

-I have leftover Mote.
+I have leftover mote.
 What other dishes can I make?

 Yes, and it will give it the characteristic color.
 You can add it during the cooking of the Huesillos, and once it dissolves and the Huesillos are cooked, add more water until it is the sweetness you want.